 - The comments of the Team Manager;

-The Director for Family Services will only approve a request to place a child in secure accommodation where the following have been considered in a Legal Planning Meeting:
+The Service Director will only approve a request to place a child in secure accommodation where the following have been considered in a Legal Planning Meeting:

 - The Criteria for Secure Placements as set out in Section 1, Secure Accommodation Criteria are met;

 - Secure accommodation is the only appropriate method of dealing with the child;